s-victor/TinyPedal/docs/customization.md

 **Note: following guide is updated to match latest released version.**

-TinyPedal offers a wide range of customization options for widget & module controls, which can be accessed from corresponding tabs in main window.
+TinyPedal offers a wide range of customization options for `widget` and `module` controls, which can be accessed from corresponding tabs in main window.

 # Global user configuration
 TinyPedal stores global user configuration in `config.json` file, which is used for none-preset specific options.